Sterilization of Native American women: History of forced sterilization

+Despite the implementation of new requirements for performing sterilization procedures, unethical practices were slow to change.
+A 1976 report from the Government Accounting Office investigating Native American sterilization in the IHS found that the newly required informed consent forms did not meet regulations.
+They did not indicate sufficient evidence of oral and written consent being obtained.
+In addition, the report found that more than thirty women under twenty-one were sterilized without evidence that the procedures were medically necessary for reason other than sterilization.
+Reasons given for lack of compliance included physicians claiming to not have received or understood the new regulations.
+On three separate occasions between August 1973 and April 1974, physicians in the IHS received a clearly worded update on the regulations, so the claim from physicians that updates were not received or understood are not well supported.

-The Indian Health Services
+Indian Health Services

 The Indian Health Services (IHS) is a government organization created in 1955 to help combat poor health and living conditions of Native Americans and Alaska Natives.
 The IHS still exists in the United States, and is a blend of various organizations created to combat specific health problems for Native American and Alaskan Natives.
 The IHS's website states that "the IHS is the principal federal health care provider and health advocate for Indian people, and its goal is to raise their health status to the highest possible level.
 The IHS provides a comprehensive health service delivery system for approximately 2.2 million Native Americans and Alaska Natives who belong to 573 federally recognized tribes in 37 states."
 In 1955, Congress had given IHS the responsibility of providing these health services, but at the time they did not have enough physicians to conduct safe and proper procedures.
 After raising the pay for physicians' wages, safety improved, and they began to provide birth control treatment which ultimately led to the practice of sterilization.

+Investigation into the practice

+While the practice went on for many decades before it was well known to the public, movements in the 1970s began to emerge and shine a light onto the issue.
+These protests and investigations lit a spark into the widespread reveal of the malpractice of sterilization without proper informed consent.
+While it was difficult to prove instances such as coercion or deception, many Native American women, doctors, or publications put forth a large effort to reveal the abuse by speaking out against the IHS.
+South Dakota Senator James Abourezk, called an investigation into this issue.
+Some notable voices came from that of Dr. Connie Uri during this investigation with the 1976 General Accounting Office (GAO).
+Although no information was confirmed about the sterilization abuse, this investigation brought a revision of the requirements and found weaknesses in the regulation.
+Some weaknesses were found involving sterilization and patients under the age of 21.
+There was very little regard to the discussion of consent versus non-consent, and the discussion of abuse or coercion was largely overlooked.